bradjolicoeur/VapoDataBus/README.md

 - NumberOfDays =: The max number of days you want to keep files.

 Important note on NumberOfDays:
 This is based on 24 hours so that it deletes files every hour.
-If you set the number of days to 1 as an example, it will delete any folders over 24hours old.
+If you set the number of days to 1 as an example, it will delete any folders over 24 hours old.

 ```sh
   <appSettings>